Litslink icon

 This decision-maker represents both business stakeholders and end-users.
 They understand customer requirements and know how the product’s final version should function.

-Their job is to maintain a product backlog, balance trends and business objectives, define the product roadmap, and communicate with a client to ensure a team gets valuable and relevant feedback.
+In order to effectively maximize the value of a product, the Agile product owner is involved in a variety of functions, including business strategy, product design, market analysis, and aspects of project management.
+Their job is to maintain a product backlog, balance trends, and business objectives, define the product roadmap, and communicate with a client to ensure a team gets valuable and relevant feedback.

 • Business Analyst (BA)